magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_modifier_concept.md

 ## What's in this topic

-This topics describes how to use PHP modifiers, that are the server-side part of [UI components configuration]({{page.baseurl}}ui_comp_guide/concepts//ui_comp_config_flow_concept.html).
-Using modifiers is optional and might be necessary when static declaration is not applicable.
+This topic describes how to use PHP modifiers that are the server-side part of [UI components configuration]({{page.baseurl}}ui_comp_guide/concepts//ui_comp_config_flow_concept.html).
+Using modifiers is optional and might be necessary when [static declaration in XML configuration files]({{page.baseurl}}ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html) is not suitable for the tasks.
 For example, in cases when additional data should be loaded from database.
 Or the other specific example is the [default product creation form]({{page.baseurl}}howdoi/customize_product.html), for which the modifier is a place where validations are added to display only certain fields for certain product types.

 ## General implementation overview

 `DataProvider()` is a PHP part of a UI component, a class responsible for the component's data and metadata preparation.
 The pool of modifiers (virtual type) is injected to this data provider using the `__construct()` method.
 The pool's preference is defined in `di.xml`.

-So in the run time, the component structure set in the modifier is merged with the configuration that comes from the XML configuration.
+So in runtime, the component structure set in the modifier is merged with the configuration that comes from the XML configuration.

 ## Adding a custom PHP modifier